Oriental Honey Buzzard Photo: Zsombor Károlyi

 Not included:

-ticket to Batumi.
+Flight ticket to Batumi.
 We are happy to book the ticket for you to get the best price and so we all land at the same time.

 Transfer to the airport, insurance, (Note: The European Health Insurance Card does not apply here.
 Participants are required to have a travel-insurance covering accidents and illnesses.)
 Alcohol, souvenirs and other personal expenses, gratuities to tourleader, local guide / driver (we usually collect money for tips at the end of the trip if we are satisfied).